srose99/frameworks_and_languages_module/docs/assignment_digital_artifact.md

 * README sufficient to explain, launch, test, use  (1 mark)
 * Comments in code describe/explain functionality (1 mark)
 * minimum 24+ Commits - well worded and technical (1 mark) (12 weeks == average 2 commits per week)
-* minimum 4x References snippets/tutorial urls inline (1 mark)
 * Disclose your sources - what conversations with other members of the group contributed to this code with dates and @githubUsernames

-4 marks total
+3 marks total

 ### Client documentation

 * See Server documentation (above)

-4 marks total
+3 marks total

 ### Visual framework

 no framework == 0 marks (even if it looks nice).

-* Tutor verified (6 marks)
+* Tutor verified (5 marks)
     * Navbar/Title (1 mark)
     * styled
-        * inputs (1 mark)
+        * inputs and submit button (1 mark)
-        * buttons (1 mark)
         * item/card (1 mark)
-    * Responsive to mobile (2 marks)
+    * Responsive to mobile (2 mark)

-6 marks total
+5 marks total

 ### Visual framework (independent)

 * Optional!
 For advanced students aiming for 80% or more
-* You independently used a framework that was not under direct instruction (4 marks).
+* You independently used a framework that was not under direct instruction (5 marks).
+    * comment with text `layout framework feature` and url to framework feature documentation

-4 marks total
+5 marks total